intetsu2/Phone-Number-Location/README.md

 # State and Carrier Finder
-### Small python project that finds the state or a country and the carrier of a phone number.
+### Small python project that finds the state or country and the carrier of a phone number.

 ## Instructions:
 - Clone the repository